ancantu/SCICLD2019/docs/vm_setup/vm_setup.md

 7. Once authenticated via Globus Auth, the Jetstream Dashboard will be displayed.
 On this page you will be able to:

-     * launch a new instancedas
+     * launch a new instance
      * browse help resources
      * change settings
      * view resources and usage history